mmbman/Katagiri/1980-01-20-Blue-Cliff-Record-Case-2-Talk-2.md

 ##### 1:02:00

 When you discuss human life and human world, philosophical, psychologically... well, it drives you [into] the corner, where there is no choice to escape.
 That means, you are completely on the top of 100-feet high pole.
 [The] intellect cannot reach.
-And simultaneously that is reality, in which your life is present.
-It is reality, too.
+And simultaneously that is reality, in which your life is present; it is reality, too.
 So, in whatever way you try to understand human life, intellectually or practically, you reach the same situation: being on the top of a 100-feet high pole where you cannot move an inch.
 But, you *have* to.
 You cannot stay there.
 You have to do something; because in this reality, many things [are] moving and changing.
-That reality is something which is moving and changing constantly.
+This reality is something which is moving and changing constantly.
 You cannot stay always without doing anything.
 So you have to move ahead from the top of the 100-foot high pole.
 This is daily living.

 Intellectually, if you move from the top of the 100-foot high [pole], you appear to die.
 But, you cannot stay there.
 If you stay, you are falling.
 If you go, you will burn out.
 Whatever you think, it doesn’t make sense.
 Finally, what shall I do?
 Your reality is exactly on the verge of life and death.
 And then finally, what you’ll do [is], release, and forget yourself, and throw yourself away, into [Buddha](glossary#buddha)’s home.
 That means completely full concentration, with wholeheartedness.
 We have to deal with [the book] as it really is, before you pick and choose with your afflictive preferences.
 This is our practice, daily practice.
 Continually we have to do this.